abhiomkar/material-density/README.md

-# MDC Web + Lit Element + Sass
+# Material Density demo page

-MDC Web Native Web Components generated with Lit Element themed with Sass
+MDC Web density demo page is built with lit-html and themed with Sass.

 ### Run locally